Biography

 Marmolejo is also the illustrator of a children book series ‘Tales of the biosphere reserve’ on the fauna and flora of Hispaniola and the national parks in the Dominican Republic: “Pedrito y el cacaotal”, “Tambor y misterio”, “Cuando el viento habla”, “¡Es la tierra más hermosa que ojos jamás hayan visto!”, y “Chicui corazón de joya”.

-She resides in New York, where she is devoted full-time to her artistic practice.
+She resides in New York, where she dedicates her full-time efforts to her artistic practice.

 • 2023 What Was Saved from the Fire, Jun 1st-Jul 8th.
 Loyal Gallery, Stockholm, Sweden